Midnight Club 3: Dub Edition: Detroit

 The player arrives in Detroit and sees a familiar face, Vince.
 Remembering him, he welcomes the player to town and his shop.
-He later points to a Lamborghini Murciélago and says it's the prize to whatever car club turns out the best street racer.
-Some returning faces from Atlanta come to Detroit, including Roy and Angel, who are plot-affected racers but they are never seen or mentioned.
+He later points to a Lamborghini Murciélago and says it is the prize to whatever car club turns out the best street racer.
+A familiar face from Atlanta comes to Detroit, Roy, who is a plot-affected racer but is never seen or mentioned.
 The player races them a couple of times, as well as the car clubs.
 Early in the player's Detroit career, a tournament is held and a 1949 Chevrolet Fleetline (as Oscar describes it "Just the car to win in Detroit!") is the prize.
+Upon defeating Ceasar in his first encounter, the player scores a challenge from the By Invitation Only Exotic Car Club.
+Defeating them earns the player a special, rare 2004 Chrysler ME Four-Twelve (with "Zone" for Exotics being unlocked after the third race).

+Street racers in Detroit are: Roy (returning with a Dodge Viper GTS-R Concept; and eventually with a McLaren F1 LM), Spider (Hotmatch D'Elegance), Leo (1981 Chevrolet Camaro Z28), Ceasar (Mercedes-Benz SLR McLaren, later a Lamborghini Gallardo and eventually a Chrysler ME Four-Twelve), Kioshi (Aprilla RSV 1000 R Mille Factory, later a Kawasaki Ninja ZX-12R), and Angel (Saleen S7; later a Cadillac Cien).

+U.S. Championship Series

-Upon defeating the racers, the player scores a challenge from the By Invitation Only Exotic Car Club.
-Defeating them unlocks "Zone" for Exotics and a special, rare 2004 Chrysler ME Four-Twelve.
-At this point, the player races all drivers twice, and upon defeating them, is crowned the victor of the U.S. Champion Series.
-Afterwards, the player returns to Vince's and is rewarded the Lamborghini Murcielago from before.
+After defeating all racers in Detroit, the player races certain drivers twice in a series titled U.S. Championship Series, which takes place in all three cities. and upon defeating them, is crowned the victor of the U.S. Champion Series.
+Afterwards, the player returns to Vince's and is rewarded the Lamborghini Murciélago from before.
 Vince says: "It should be driven with respect, and not by some San Diego swinger who thinks he's hot stuff or something".

-Street racers in Detroit are: Roy (returning with a Dodge Viper GTS-R), Spider (Hotmatch D'Elegance), Leo (1981 Camaro Z28), Caesar (Mercedes-Benz SLR McLaren, later a Lamborghini Gallardo), Kioshi (Aprilla Mille Factory), and Angel (Saleen S7).
+After completing the rest of the Career Mode, including the Club Races and Tournaments, the player is awarded the Cadillac Sixteen.

 Development

 According to the developer Rockstar San Diego, the three cities present in the initial 2005 release of the game were chosen due to their significance to the game's automotive and racing themes.
 Atlanta was chosen for its pioneering of automobile customization, Detroit due to its status as the birthplace of the U.S. automobile industry, and San Diego for its influence on the development of street racing culture.

-In February 2006, Rockstar Games announced that the Remix version was in development.
+Rockstar Games also developed a Remix version of the game, which was released in March 2006.